CQDX/visi-genie-4d-systems-async/README.md

 * Windows IoT makers and commercial builders will appreciate how nicely this library maps to the ViSi-Genie Communication Protocols, Objects, Properties, and Genie Magic data structures and protocols specificated in the [ViSi-Genie Reference Manual]: http://www.4dsystems.com.au/productpages/ViSi-Genie/downloads/Visi-Genie_refmanual_R_1_11.pdf

-* Headed or headless Windows IoT Core applications can be accompanied by one or more serial port connected display.
+* Headed or headless Windows IoT Core applications can be accompanied by one or more serial port connected display(s).

-* Supports host application development on the Raspberry Pi 2 and 3, Arrow DragonBoard 410c or MinnowBoard MAX app.
+* Host application development scenarios include the Raspberry Pi 2 and 3, Arrow DragonBoard 410c or MinnowBoard MAX app.

-* Discovers one or more connected displays.
-The singleton class named *Host* creates instances of serially connected device.
+* Discovers one or more connected 4D Systems displays.
+The singleton class named *Host* creates instances of serially devices.
   For example, the Raspberry Pi 2 has four USB ports and this means potentially four different display modules could be found.

 * Supports listening for ViSi Genie Report Events and Report Objects.
 For example, the user presses a menu button object on the touch display.